protecode-sc/helm-chart/README.md

 ## Changes

-### 2021.9.0 -> XXXX
+### 2021.9.0 -> 2021.12.0

 * Minio is now optional, and there is support for native S3 support or any other S3 compatible object storage.
+See below for more information.
 * Helm chart no longer depends on helm.min.io -chart, which was deprecated and archived.
+Supplied minio installation is bare bones, and if you require more advanced minio features, use official chart and use minio as external S3 compatible object storage.

 ### 2021.06 -> 2021.9.0